Ardrossan Railway: Route

 The main line of the railway followed the route towards Johnstone shown in John Thomson's Atlas of Scotland.
 From Ardrossan, the proposed line goes east through Saltcoats then to the south of Stevenston before turning north between Dubbs and Todhills to pass to the west of Kilwinning, where the railway terminated.
 The Doura mineral railway branch to collieries ran east from a junction north of Dubbs (Dubbs Junction) to a bridge across the River Garnock (at Dirrans), then turned northeast to serve a broad arc of collieries to the north of the grounds of Eglinton Castle.
 After passing Eglinton Colliery and Corsehill Head, the track turned east to a bridge over Lugton Water before a branch line north to the Fergushill colliery.
 The mineral railway continued southeast past Benslie pit then ended turning north to coal pits at Doura.
 The mineral line was later extended south to coal and fireclay workings at Perceton.

 The railway provided a route to the huge Eglinton Tournament of 1839.
 One spectator described a crowded paddle steamer from Liverpool which landed at Ardrossan pier: "Disembarking, we seized upon a sort of carriage which plied upon a coal train and carried a large assortment of passengers, all drawn by one horse, and set out for the little town of Irvine."

 When the Glasgow, Paisley, Kilmarnock and Ayr Railway was opened in 1840, the Ardrossan railway now became a branch line joining this new railway at Kilwinning, and the new line south from Kilwinning to Irvine crossed over the Doura branch line a short distance to the west of the Garnock bridge.

 Locomotive operation

 In 1840 the line was regauged to standard gauge and connected with the Glasgow, Paisley, Kilmarnock and Ayr Railway at Kilwinning station.
 The permanent way was largely relaid with heavier equipment to accommodate locomotive operation, and the line was doubled.
-In 1854 both lines merged with the new Glasgow and South Western Railway.
+In 1854 both lines merged with the new Glasgow and South Western Railway, the Ardrossan Railway being merged into the GSWR by the Ardrossan Railway Transfer Act 1854 (17 & 18 Vict. c. clxxxii).